End of an era: Yacht Squadron is offloading its ‘once in a lifetime’ Kawau Island property. Here’s why

 AI summary

 The Royal New Zealand Yacht Squadron is selling its treasured Kawau Island property after 37 years.
-The sale includes the Lidgard House lodge and six waterfront sections in the sheltered and popular Bon Accord Harbour.
+This rare opportunity includes the three-bedroom Lidgard House lodge and six waterfront sections in the sheltered Bon Accord Harbour.

 Bon Accord Harbour is reknowned for its sheltered, calm aspect.
 Photo: BARFOOT&THOMPSON/TRADEME